-- 1 The novel opens with the sentence: "It's so hard to talk when you want to kill yourself."
+- 1 The novel opens with the sentence "It's so hard to talk when you want to kill yourself."
 How does this set the tone for the entire novel?
 What exactly does the narrator mean by this?
-Should you take this kind of language seriously? - What does Craig describe as his "Tentacles"?
+Should you take this kind of language seriously? - 2 What does Craig describe as his "Tentacles"?
 What types of things qualify as Tentacles?
 Do all teens have them?
 Why or why not?
 What are the opposite of Tentacles?
-Why are the Tentacles only temporary? - When do you think Craig's slide into depression begins?
-Do you think it is when he started attending the demanding high school, or is his near obsession with getting in the beginning of his decline?
+Why are the Tentacles only temporary? - 3 When do you think Craig's slide into depression began?
+Do you think it was when he started attending the demanding high school, or did the beginning of his decline come with his near obsession with getting in?
 Defend your answer. - What did Craig enjoy creating when he was young?
 Why did he always crumple them up when he completed them?
 What does that show you about his personality and his intelligence?
-Do you think all people have some kind of gift? - What symptoms show that Craig's depression is really serious?
-Is he able to function amid the demands of normal ife?
+Do you think all people have some kind of gift? - 5 What symptoms show that Craig's depression is really serious?
+Is he able to function amid the demands of normal life?
 In what areas does he really have trouble?
 How would you feel if you had these symptoms?
 What would you do?
 To whom would you turn for help? - 6 Describe the voice that Craig hears inside himself.
 Do you think this voice, the voice of an alter ego, is a good influence on his behavior?
 Why or why not?
 Why doesn't he admit that he hears this voice?
-Do you think everyone has this type of dialogue with themselves or not? - Who is Aaron?
+Do you think everyone has this type of dialogue with themselves or not? - 7 Who is Aaron?
 Do you think he is a good friend for Craig?
 What types of things do they do together?
 What divides the two?
 Do you think Aaron is a true friend?
 Why or why not?
 What defines a true friend?